-The measurement on the total cross section of $ W $ pair production on experiment LEP2\cite{L3} can give some limits on the anomalous coupling constants.
-However, because the collision energy is just beyond the $W$ pair threshold, the $W$ bosons product at LEP2 do not have much high momentum.
-The effect of dimension-6 operators are very small, in other words, the constraints from LEP2 are very weak.
+The measurement of the total cross section of $ W $ pair production on experiment LEP2\cite{L3} can give some limits on the anomalous coupling constants.
+However, because the collision energy is just beyond the $W$ pair threshold, the $W$ bosons produced at LEP2 typically have low momentum.
+The effects of dimension-6 operators are very small.
+In other words, the constraints from LEP2 are very weak.

-In this work, we only calculate the cross section of $e^+e^-\rightarrow W^+W^-$ at tree level, and figure out the relative deviations from standard model caused by various anomalous couplings.
-We assume reasonably that the relative deviation will not be changed a lot by radiative correction and detector simulation.
-The LEP2 experimental measurement on the cross section of the process $e^+e^-\rightarrow W^+W^-$ is highly consistent with theoretical calculation.
-The systematic uncertainty of experimental measurement can conversely give the constrains on the anomalous couplings.
+In this work, we only calculate the cross section of $e^+e^-\rightarrow W^+W^-$ at tree level, and figure out the relative deviations from the standard model caused by various anomalous couplings.
+We make the reasonable assumption that the relative deviation will not be changed significantly by radiative correction and detector simulation.
+The LEP2 experimental measurement of the cross section for the process $e^+e^-\rightarrow W^+W^-$ is highly consistent with theoretical calculation.
+The systematic uncertainty of experimental measurement can conversely give constraints on the anomalous couplings.
 The relative uncertainty of cross section measurement is about $\pm 2\%$ at LEP2\cite{L3}.
 Here, we conservatively enlarged the experimental uncertainty and theoretical uncertainty to $\pm 5\%$, any cross section deviations beyond $\pm 5\%$ caused by anomalous couplings can be detected at colliders.
 We also suppose the same uncertainty for future linear colliders.

-In order to accord the experiment, we let the final $W$ bosons decay to fermions and imposed the following acceptance cuts on final fermions:
+In accordance with the experiment, we let the final $W$ bosons decay to fermions and impose the following acceptance cuts on final fermions:

 After the cuts, the standard model detectable $W$ pair product cross section is $17.7$pb at tree level.
 Fig.\ref{fig1} plots the relative deviations caused respectively by different anomalous coupling constants.